 The Charollais flock was established in 2006 mainly due to the breed’s ability to produce early finishing quality carcass lambs off grass with great length, easy fleshing and fantastic eating quality.

-Although we haven’t shown the Charollais at a high level, we have had some success on the summer show circuit and in the sale ring.
-In 2007, we sold Foxhillfarm Gemini XWY6013, a ram lamb at the Premier Worcester sale to Messrs Lionel Organ for 3200gns.
-In the same year we took the reserve championship at Devon County.
+Although we didn’t start by showing the Charollais at a high level, we’ve had various success on the summer show circuit and in the sale ring with our first major sale coming in 2007 with Foxhillfarm Gemini XWY6013 selling at the Worcester Premier Sale of 3200gns.
+In the same year we took the reserve breed championship at Devon County.

-In 2009 we sold Foxhill Jake XWY9005 for 2000gns at the Worcester Premier Sale to Herbert Kennedy’s Parkgate flock.
-In the same year we took the top price at the NSA Multibreed Exeter sale of the top price of the day of 750gns for XWY7003.
+Then in 2009 we sold Foxhillfarm Jake XWY9005 for 2000gns and in the same year we took the top price at the NSA Multibreed sale, selling a lamb for 750gns.

 New additions joined the flock in 2009 with the purchase of two females from Messrs Lionel Organ’s dispersal for 1600gns and 1100gns.
 Joining them was Carthorpe Grand Duke YVY6032 for 4050gns.

 In 2010 we were back in action at the Worcester Premier Sale, this time securing top place in the January ram lamb class before selling for 1000gns.